ec-europa/oe-project/README.md

 You might need to replace `composer` with `php composer.phar` (or similar) for your setup.

-After that you can create the project:
+After that clone this repository and run:

 ```
-composer create-project drupal-composer/drupal-project:8.x-dev some-dir --stability dev --no-interaction
+composer install
 ```

 With `composer require ...` you can download new dependencies to your installation.

 ```
-cd some-dir
 composer require drupal/devel:~1.0
 ```

-The `composer create-project` command passes ownership of all files to the project that is created.
-You should create a new git repository, and commit all files not excluded by the .gitignore file.

 ## What does the template do?